arkits/tuberc/README.md

     * YouTube Reporting API
   * Create an OAuth Consent Screen
   * Create a OAuth 2.0 client ID credential, with the application type as a web application.
 Used for user account authorization.
-    * Make sure you IP is listed in the Authorized redirect URIs
+    * Make sure your website/localhost is listed in the Authorized redirect URIs
     * Download the client secret as a JSON and rename it to tuberc.json
   * Create an API key.
 Used for YouTube Data API.
     * Put the API key in variable YOUTUBE_WEBDATA_API_KEY found in settings.py